 DVD Commentary: Roger Ebert makes one awesome commentary track.
 He breaks down things such as shot design, subtle character motivations, the "La Marseillaise" awesomeness and the MacGuffin disaster.

 Establishing Character Moment: Early on, Rick lets Ugarte get dragged away by the authorities to his death, asserting that "he sticks his neck out for no one".
 However, Rick's face clearly shows a moment of sympathy for Ugarte before the tough veneer reasserts itself.
 His line that he sticks his neck out for no one, which comes as Ugarte is being dragged away, comes across as more of an effort to convince himself and justify his seeming coldness.

-Evil Counterpart: Played with in the case of Renault, though he's far from evil.
-Both he and Rick once fought on the side of the angels, with Rick running guns in Spain and Renault fighting alongside the Allies in WWI.
-Both drifted to Casablanca and adopted a stance of bemused neutrality.
+Played with in the case of Renault, though he's far from evil.
+Both he and Rick once fought on the side of the angels, with Rick running guns in Spain and Renault fighting alongside the Allies in World War I. Both drifted to Casablanca and adopted a stance of bemused neutrality.
 Both go through women faster than cigarettes.
 However, whereas Rick gruffly offers aid to a lovestruck couple here, a freedom fighter there, Renault embraced the corruption and vice that came with his police uniform.

-Strasser is this to Lazlo.
+Strasser is this to Laszlo.
 Both men are paragons of their factions.
 Curiously, both seriously underestimate Rick, albeit in different ways.